nus-cs2103/website-base/admin/project-v15.md

 <include src="project-assessment.md" name="%%Admin {{ icon_embedding }} Project: Assessment%%" dynamic />

-### v1.5 Documentation
+### v1.4 Documentation

 **Submission**:

 First, update following pages on GitHub:
 * User Guide, Developer Guide: Ensure these two docs match the product precisely, as these docs will be used by peer testers (and ==any inaccuracy in the content will be considered bugs==).
   * :exclamation: in particular, **update the appendix named _Instructions for Manual Testing_** of the Developer Guide to include testing instructions to **cover all your major and minor enhancements**.
 There is no need to add testing instructions for existing features if you did not touch them.<br>
     :bulb: What to include in the appendix _Instructions for Manual Testing_?
-This appendix is meant to give some guidance to the tester to chart a path through the features, and provided some important test inputs the tester can copy-paste into the app.
+This appendix is meant to give some guidance to the tester to chart a path through the features, and provide some important test inputs the tester can copy-paste into the app.
 There is no need to give a long list of test cases including all possible variations.
 It is upto the tester to come up with those variations.
 However, if the instructions are inaccurate or deliberately misses/mis-states information to make testing harder %%&nbsp;i.e. annoys the tester%%, the tester can report it as a bug %%&nbsp;(because flaws in developer docs are considered as bugs)%%.
 * README : ==Ensure the `Ui.png` matches the current product==
 * AboutUs : Ensure the following:
   * Contains a ==link to each person's Project Portfolio page==